Pixel Laser Skin Resurfacing

 What conditions can be treated using the Pixel?

-Melasma, the so-called “pregnancy mask”, is resistant to most forms of treatment, but it responds quite well to Pixel.
+Melasma, the so-called “pregnancy mask”, is resistant to most forms of treatment, but it responds quite well to Pixel.* For sun-type pigment spots (age spots) Pixel is overkill.
+Photorejuvenation is a better treatment, since it involves no downtime.

 Who is a good candidate for Pixel treatments?